 Talking about sex doesn’t have to just happen as a one-off ‘talk’.
 It’s better to integrate positive messages about sex and relationships as often as possible - while you’re watching TV, when a family friend is pregnant, or when they have a concern about a friend.
 When parents communicate frequently and openly, teenage children feel closer to them and more able to communicate.

 - Keep your conversation informal and positive.
-The ‘sex talk’ need not be one of the most awkward conversations you will ever have.
+The ‘sex talk’ might or might not be one of the most awkward conversations you will ever have.
 The chances are high that your teenager will be grateful to you for taking the initiative to invite them to ask you about any questions they have.

 - Emphasise with your child that no matter when and at what age they decide to be intimate, it needs to be done in a respectful way.
 That means they need to have respect for themselves and the other person by making sure it’s consensual – that they agree to it.
 No means no, and if either person feels uncomfortable or unready then that means no sex.
 It's as simple as that.
 Respect is key.